-“Before we discuss whether we’re all in sales,” I asked at a recent workshop of assorted professionals, “someone tell me what selling is?”
+“Before we discuss whether we’re all in sales,” I asked at a recent workshop, “someone tell me what selling is?”

 “Getting people to buy what you’re offering,” one attendee answered.

 “Manipulating them into doing what you want them to do,” volunteered another.

 “Twisting their words around so they feel like they’re foolish if they don’t use your services,” proclaimed another.

 After hearing a few more manipulative descriptions like these, I asked them to try on this definition:

 Selling is asking appropriate questions so that the prospects or clients see for themselves that they need what you offer.

 The room was suddenly quiet.
 So I asked six questions: